faridcher/ml-course/README.md

 Simply follow these steps to complete the assignments:

-1. View the lectures
+1. View the lectures videos and handouts.
-2. Read the instructions (pdf).
-Instructions are basically for MATLAB/OCTAVE.
+2. Instructions are basically for MATLAB/OCTAVE.
 R compatible version of instructions will become available here as [Wiki](https://github.com/faridcher/machine-learning-course/wiki) pages in future.
-3. Use the **Starter_solution** folder and fill the parts of the code that is written "YOUR CODE HERE"
+3. Use the **starter** folder and fill the parts of the code that is written "YOUR CODE HERE"
 4. If you couldn't solve it yourself, get help from the accompanied file suffixed by `_solution` inside the same folder of the starter code.
-For example, `starter_solution/ex1/computeCost.R` has an associated solution file named `starter_solution/ex1/computeCost_solution.R`
+For example, `starter/ex1/computeCost.R` has an associated solution file named `starter/ex1/computeCost_solution.R`
 5. Submit

 ## Dependencies